xjjy88888/3D_reconstruction-3D_visualization/README.md

    `npm test -- --pattern='util/uint64'`

 6. To show 3D visualization locally,
    You need to open the botton({}) which is in your top right-hand corner.
    Then, you could paste in the following code.
-   Demo1:
+   Demo1: Kasthuri et al., 2014.
+Mouse somatosensory cortex (6x6x30 cubic nanometer resolution)
+   This dataset was copied from https://neurodata.io/data/kasthuri15/ and is made available under the Open Data Common Attribution License.
+Paper: Kasthuri, Narayanan, et al. "Saturated reconstruction of a volume of neocortex."
+Cell 162.3 (2015): 648-661.

 ```
 {